dragos-vacariu/Python-Codes/Tkinter GUI Projects/pyplay mp3 player/readme.txt

 The .PNG files from "installation of pip libraries guide" have no functional impact, they are just a guide of how to install libraries, in order to use this script.

+clear.mp3 is a file used to clear the playback when making some changes for the file currently loaded.

 The cross-platform preinstalled version is also available on WEB at: https://mega.nz/#F!GYxHjSgD!NM0715JCrPXXhfPERyLe-w